-Are you seeking comprehensive and up to date information?
+Are you seeking fast, comprehensive and up to date information?

 Would you like to network with experts from all over the world?

-Scientific knowledge is expanding at an exponential pace.
+Scientific knowledge is expanding at an unbelievable pace.
 Anyone looking for comprehensive information to keep up with every changing aspect of women’s health around the world needs the best possible knowledge exchange: XXIII FIGO World Congress of Gynecology and Obstetrics.

-Every three years, the FIGO World Congress unites women’s health experts from all over the globe.
+The FIGO World Congress unites women’s health experts from all over the globe.
 In 2021, the FIGO World Congress will take place for the first time, online.
-This means that no matter where you are located, you can join us to discuss a broad spectrum of topics on women’s health and rights, together with healthcare professionals, clinicians, scientists, politicians, and advocates.
+This means that no matter where you are located, you can join us to discuss all topics on women’s health and rights, together with healthcare professionals, clinicians, scientists, politicians and advocates.

-This year, the Scientific Programme Committee are highlighting some special topics of interest.
+This year, the Scientific Programme Committee have decided to highlight some special topics of interest.
 Firstly, obesity.
 Obesity is a problem which impacts almost every area of global health, including women’s health.
 Secondly, climate change.
-Our environment and climate are changing at an alarming rate, and we are in dire need of solutions.
-At the FIGO 2021 World Congress, we will share information from all areas of our field, from all regions of the world.
+Our environment and climate are changing at a phenomenal pace and we require expert solutions.
+At FIGO 2021, we will share information from all areas of our field, from all regions of the world.
 We will exchange knowledge, find answers and provide solutions.

 We will also be collaborating with WATOG to ensure that the voices of young professionals are heard and to disseminate knowledge to our next generation of women’s healthcare professionals.

 At the FIGO 2021 World Congress, we have the ultimate privilege of bringing a global community together on our innovative online platform.
 The FIGO 2021 Scientific Programme Committee are working tremendously hard to bring you interactive and engaging sessions, supported by the latest in event technology.
 Despite the challenges caused by COVID-19, we will ensure that you obtain worldwide knowledge, worldwide experience and worldwide connections.
-The Scientific Programme Committee (comprised of over 120 global experts) are working alongside FIGO Member Societies, regional federations and supporting organisations to create an ever-diverse, inspiring and innovative programme that sheds light on all facets of women’s health.
+The Scientific Programme Committee Team (comprising of over 120 global experts) are working alongside FIGO Member Societies, regional federations and supporting organisations to create an ever diverse, inspiring and innovative programme that sheds light on all facets of women’s health.

 Together, we can go one step further.
 Change the world with us.
 Let’s unite and improve the lives of women worldwide.

 Get involved, join in.
-FIGO World Congress, Sydney 2021.
+FIGO 2021 World Congress.
 We will see you there.